Semuca/road-safety-scanner/README.md

 Then, packages can be added with `micromamba install -c conda-forge x`

-Finally, the environment can be exported with `micromamba env export > environment.yaml`
+Finally, the environment can be exported with `micromamba env export --no-build > environment.yaml`

 Instructions for installing micromamba are here: https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html